ajcampbell1333/BudgetGuard_Artists/README.md

 **No technical knowledge required** - BudgetGuard handles all the complexity of cloud provider authentication and routing so you can focus on your creative work.

+**Related Project**: This is the ComfyUI custom node for artists.
+For the backend deployment tool that TechOps teams use to deploy cloud infrastructure, see **[BudgetGuard TechOps](https://github.com/ajcampbell1333/BudgetGuard_TechOps)**.

 ## Quick Start

 1. **Add BudgetGuard node** to your workflow (place it between LoadNIM and your generation node)